-Format: The format of the thesis must comply with the instructions for authors for one of the following journals: (1) Obstetrics & Gynecology; (2) The New England Journal of Medicine; (3) Journal of Female Pelvic Medicine and Reconstructive Surgery or (4) The American Journal of Obstetrics and Gynecology).
-The chosen format must be identified clearly on the cover page of the manuscript.
+1. Format: The format of the thesis must comply with the instructions for authors for a peerreviewed yournal in a field related to FPMRS except as noted below.
+The name of the journal must be identified clearly on the cover page of the manuscript.
 Theses that are not in the proper journal format will be rejected.